walmartlabs/lacinia-pedestal/README.md

 The :error key is `dissoc`'ed from the error maps in the response.

+### GraphiQL

+The GraphiQL packaged inside the library is built using `nvm`, from version `0.9.3`.

 ## License

 Copyright © 2017 Walmart

 Distributed under the Apache Software License 2.0.

+GraphiQL has its own [license](https://raw.githubusercontent.com/graphql/graphiql/master/LICENSE).